Introduction to Multi-Armed Bandits: Preface

 \chapter{Preface}

-Multi-armed bandits is a rich, multi-disciplinary area studied since \citep{Thompson-1933}, with a big surge of activity in the past 10-15 years.
-An enormous body of work has accumulated over the years.
-While various subsets of this work have been covered in depth in several books and surveys \citep{Berry-book,CesaBL-book,Bergemann-survey06,Gittins-book11,Bubeck-survey12}, this book provides a more textbook-like treatment of the subject.
+Multi-armed bandits is a rich, multi-disciplinary research area which receives attention from computer science, operations research, economics and statistics.
+It has been studied since \citep{Thompson-1933}, with a big surge of activity in the past 15-20 years.
+An enormous body of work has accumulated over time, various subsets of which have been covered in several books \citep{Berry-book,CesaBL-book,Gittins-book11,Bubeck-survey12}.

-The organizing principles for this book can be summarized as follows.
-The work on multi-armed bandits can be partitioned into a dozen or so lines of work.
+This book provides a more textbook-like treatment of the subject, based on the following principles.
+The literature on multi-armed bandits can be partitioned into a dozen or so lines of work.
 Each chapter tackles one line of work, providing a self-contained introduction and pointers for further reading.
-We favor fundamental ideas and elementary, teachable proofs over the strongest possible results.
+We favor fundamental ideas and elementary proofs over the strongest possible results.
 We emphasize accessibility of the material: while exposure to machine learning and probability/statistics would certainly help, a standard undergraduate course on algorithms, \eg one based on \citep{KT-book05}, should suffice for background.
-With the above principles in mind, the choice specific topics and results is based on the author's subjective understanding of what is important and ``teachable" (\ie presentable in a relatively simple manner).
+With the above principles in mind, the choice specific topics and results is based on the author's subjective understanding of what is important and ``teachable", \ie presentable in a relatively simple manner.
 Many important results has been deemed too technical or advanced to be presented in detail.

-This book is based on a graduate course at University of Maryland, College Park, taught by the author in Fall 2016.
-Each chapter corresponds to a week of the course, and is based on the lecture notes.
+The book is based on a graduate course at University of Maryland, College Park, taught by the author in Fall 2016.
+Each chapter corresponds to a week of the course.
 Five chapters were used in a similar course at Columbia University, co-taught by the author in Fall 2017.
+Some of the material has been updated since then, to improve presentation and reflect the latest developments.